 2. Primal Pasta

 Another award-winning restaurant in Saskatoon is Primal Pasta, which focuses on creating time-honoured Italian food and handmade pasta using Saskatchewan heritage grains and whole animal butchery.
-Not did Primal Pasta become the only restaurant in Saskatchewan to crack the top 100 for OpenTable’s top 100 restaurants in Canada but they also made the list for Air Canada’s top 100 restaurants in Canada, coming in at 54th.
+Not only did Primal Pasta become the only restaurant in Saskatchewan to crack the top 100 for OpenTable’s top 100 restaurants in Canada but they also made the list for Air Canada’s top 100 restaurants in Canada, coming in at 54th.
 The chefs at Primal Pasta have extensive experience from around the world and if you’re looking for a unique take on some classic pasta dishes, it’s a great spot to dine.
-If you can time it well, we recommend going on Tuesdays when they feature a Pasta & Wine special for $30.
+If you can, we recommend going on Tuesdays when they feature a Pasta & Wine special for $30.

 3. Odla and Farm One Forty

 It’s not very often that someone owns both a farm and a restaurant, both of which are risky, but as you can imagine, the combination can pay off well.

 Odla is a farm-driven restaurant in Saskatoon’s historic broadway neighbourhood, which is co-owned by a chef, a sommelier, and a farmer.
 They locally source their ingredients and boast more than 50 local producers as vendors, serving up a family-style dining experience that is upper-scale without being pretentious.
 They have taken this devotion to local so seriously that instead of using citrus in the kitchen they have started their own vinegar program to add acidity to their recipes!
 How cool is that?